KeyWorksRW/wxUiEditor/docs/import_formbuilder.md

 ## Images

 When you import a **wxFormBuilder** project, **wxUiEditor** will `#include` XPM files in the generated source code.
-All other external images are first converted into a compressed PNG header file and a `#include` will be added to the generated source code.
-If you set the project's `converted_art` property before importing, then the PNG header files will be placed in this location.
-Otherwise, they will be created in the same directory as the **wxUiEditor** project file.
-Note that you can re-generate these files at any time using the "Convert Image" command under the **Tools** menu.
-This command also allows you to convert to/from XPM and data array header files.

-**wxUiEditor** does not support generating code that loads images from a Windows resource file (since this is non-portable).
-You can either set the image in your derived code, or use the "Convert Image" command under the **Tools** menu to convert it into an XPM or data array header file.
+All other external images are first converted into a C++ array and generated in the source file of the first form in your project that uses it.
+All further references to the same image will use a `extern` reference.

 ## Code Generation